 Topco, the parent company of the Company, has a long-term equity incentive plan that allows for the grant of time- and performance-based profit interests, or Common Series C Units, in Topco to certain of its and its subsidiaries' directors and employees in exchange for services provided to us.
 Since we receive the benefit associated with such services the related expense is recorded within our Consolidated Statements of Operations and Comprehensive Loss.
 These profit interests are subject to certain vesting requirements including time and performance requirements based on specified annual targets substantially similar to Adjusted EBITDA thresholds.
 These awards are subject to forfeiture unless the following performance conditions are met: (i) 75% of the awards will vest when certain of the Advantage Sponsors as of the date of the 2014 Topco Acquisition, or the Common Series A Limited Partners of Topco, realize a pre-tax internal rate of return of 8% compounded annually and (ii) the remaining 25% of the awards vest when the Common Series A Limited Partners of Topco realize a pre-tax internal rate of return of 20% compounded annually.
 On March 15, 2018, Topco modified the vesting requirements.
 In accordance with the performance conditions, generally 75% of the awards will vest over a four-year term, subject to the employee's continued employment.
 The remaining 25% of the equity awards vest when the Advantage Sponsors as of the date of the 2014 Topco Acquisition realize a pre-tax internal rate of return of 20% compounded annually.
+On March 15, 2018, Topco Acquisition realize a pre-tax internal rate of return of 20% compounded annually.
+On March 15, 2018, Topco Acquisition realize a pre-tax internal rate of return of 20% compounded annually.
+On March 15, 2018, Topco Acquisition realize a pre-tax internal rate of return of 20% compounded annually.
+On March 15, 2018, Topco Acquisition realize a pre-tax internal rate of return of 20% compounded annually.
 Once the equity awards vest, forfeiture may still occur as a result of termination of employment of the equity award holders or if an exit event occurs which is not a vesting exit event.
 Notwithstanding prior vesting, certain awards are subject to a requirement that the Advantage Sponsors receive a specific return on their equity investment, prior to the awards participating in any distribution whether in cash, property or securities of Topco.
 Certain awards vest over the remaining initial four-year terms, subject to the employee's continued employment.
-The limited partnership agreement also authorizes Topco to issue up to 35,000 Common Series C-2 Units to members of our management, which Common Series C-2 Units are subject to substantially similar vesting and forfeiture provisions as the Common Series C Units, including forfeiture upon certain terminations of employment of the applicable holders or a non-qualifying exit event.
+The limited partnership agreement also authorizes Topco to issue up to 35,000 Common Series C-2 Units to members of our management, which Common Seri